-Once again, nature has provided safe, effective solutions that provide better sleep naturally:
+Once again, nature has provided safe, effective nutritional supplements that provide better sleep naturally:

 - Melatonin: Research has shown that taking 1–3 mg of melatonin 30 minutes to an hour before bedtime can reduce the amount of time it takes to fall asleep and help achieve better sleep.
 And at least one study has demonstrated that 3 mg significantly increased the amount of time spent in REM sleep.

-- Valerian: This herb which is native to North America, Asia, and Europe has been used since at least the mid-1800s for promoting better sleep.
+- Valerian: This nutritional supplement which is native to North America, Asia, and Europe has been used since at least the mid-1800s for promoting better sleep.
 The root of the plant is considered to be the most potent.
-The suggested dose is 250–500 mg, 30–60 minutes before bed.
+The suggested dose of this nutritional supplement is 250–500 mg, 30–60 minutes before bed.

 - L-theanine: This amino acid derived from green tea is renowned for its calming effects.
 Research suggests that L-theanine works by enhancing alpha-wave activity in the brain, which results in relaxation and significantly better sleep.
-The suggested dose is 200 mg, 30–60 minutes before bed.
+The suggested dose of this nutritional supplement is 200 mg, 30–60 minutes before bed.